TiM00R/remote-terminal/README.md

 - Continue working while you watch

 **The key advantage:** You maintain complete visibility and control.
 Every command Claude runs appears in your terminal window in real-time.
 You're never in the dark about what's happening on your server - it's like sitting side-by-side with an assistant who types commands for you while you watch the screen.

+**Multi-Terminal Support:** Open multiple browser windows at `http://localhost:8080` - they all stay perfectly synchronized via WebSocket broadcast.
+Type in one terminal, see it in all terminals instantly.
+Perfect for multi-monitor setups or sharing your view with others.

+⚠️ **Best Practice:** Close unused terminal tabs when done.
+While the system handles multiple connections efficiently, keeping many old tabs open can consume unnecessary resources and may cause connection issues.

 #### 🎬 See It In Action